smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 ```

 ## Enum Representation
-`serde` allows programmers to use one of four different tagging ([internal, external, adjacent and untagged](https://serde.rs/enum-representations.html)) when serializing an enum.
+`serde` allows programmers to use one of four different tagging ([internal, external, adjacent, and untagged](https://serde.rs/enum-representations.html)) when serializing an enum.
 ### untagged
   You cannot deserialize serialized data in some cases.
   For example, [aws_sdk_dynamodb::model::AttributeValue](https://docs.rs/aws-sdk-dynamodb/latest/aws_sdk_dynamodb/model/enum.AttributeValue.html) has `Null(bool)` and `Bool(bool)`, which you cannot distinguish serialized values without a tag.